WordPress/wporg-plugin-guidelines/guideline-04.md

-**4. Keep your code (mostly) human readable.**

-Intentionally obscuring code by hiding it with techniques or systems similar to `p,a,c,k,e,r`'s obfuscate feature, uglify's mangle, or unclear naming conventions such as `$z12sdf813d`, is not permitted in the directory.
-Unfortunately, many people use such methods to try and hide malicious code, such as backdoors or tracking.
-In addition, WordPress code is intended for anyone to be able to learn from, edit, and adapt.
-Making code non-human readable forces future developers to face an unnecessary hurdle.
-Minified code may be used, however the unminified versions should be included whenever possible.
+**4. No obfuscated code.** Intentionally obfuscated code is not allowed in the repository under any circumstances.

+This is an ‘above and beyond’ GPL requirement for being hosted here.
+The intent of WordPress is for anyone to be able to learn from code and edit it and adapt it.
+By making code non-human readable, future developers face an unnecessary hurdle.
+In addition, many people use such methods to try and hide evil code.

+Some systems, like Paypal donation buttons, use encrypted code as part of their normal operating mechanism.
+This is not considered to be “obfuscated” as this is simply how these types of systems operate and it is not a choice by the plugin author.
+These types of things are acceptable, but may result in the author being questioned about it for edge cases.
+If a non-encoded method for such services is available, use it.